 Step 1 – Deciding the LLC’s Name

-The first action when creating a limited liability company is selecting a name not yet registered with the Secretary of State and that contains the phrase “limited liability company,” or the abbreviation “L.C.C.” or “LLC”.
+The first action when creating a limited liability company is selecting a name not yet registered with the Secretary of State.
+The name must include one of the following: “limited liability company,” “LLC,” or “L.L.C.”

-Existing businesses may be searched via the Indiana INbiz website as an initial check for name availabilities, although the availability of a selected name cannot be guaranteed until the LLC’s articles of formation are submitted and processed.
+Existing businesses may be searched via the Indiana INbiz website as initial name availability check.
+It is important to note that the availability of a selected name cannot be guaranteed until the LLC’s Articles of Formation are submitted and processed.

-Individuals may choose to submit an optional online application (see below) to reserve a name before registering their company.
-A $20 fee is required for name reservations and will grant exclusive rights to hold the name for up to one hundred and twenty (120) days.
+Individuals may choose to submit an online application (see below) to reserve a name before registering their company.
+A $20 fee is required for name reservations, the submission of which grants exclusive rights to the name for one hundred and twenty (120) days.

 Users will need to create an account on the InBIZ website to access the name reservation application.
 The same account will be used to begin the LLC registration process and access InBIZ online resources.

 Filing the Articles of Organization or Foreign Registration Statement is a key aspect in forming a limited liability company.
-Once the documents are received and processed by the Secretary of State, the company is established as a legal entity and may begin its business operations.
+Once the documents are received, accepted, and processed by the Secretary of State, the company is established as a legal entity and may begin its business operations.

 Step 4 – Preparing an Operating Agreement

 An operating agreement presents an overview of an LLC’s structure and how it will conduct its business operations.
-Preparing a written account of such items establishes the company’s direction and provides members assurance that they are acknowledging the same policies and regulations.
-Entering into an operating agreement is an optional step when forming an LLC but it is greatly recommended as it provides security from dispute-related liabilities or other disagreements between members.
+Entering into an operating agreement is an optional step when forming an LLC but it is greatly recommended as it provides security from personal financial liability or disagreements between members.

-An EIN (Employer Identification Number) is required for companies to file taxes and be identified by the IRS.
-Multi-member LLCs are always required apply for an EIN, while single-member LLCs will only require an EIN if their business will have employees or if the owner opts to file their taxes as a corporation rather than a sole proprietorship.
+An EIN (Employer Identification Number) is an identification tool issued by the IRS for business tax reporting purposes.
+Multi-member LLCs are always required to apply for an EIN, while single-member LLCs will only require an EIN if their business will have employees or if the owner opts to file their taxes as a corporation rather than a sole proprietorship.

 - Fax: 855-641-6935